Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 See the [discussion](https://discourse.paraview.org/t/paraview-time-refactoring/5506/6) leading to the decision to remove this animation mode.

+## PVSC updates

+ParaView server configuration files (PVSC) now support two new predefined
+variables:

+1. `PV_APPLICATION_DIR`: This is set to the directory containing the application executable.
+For macOS app bundles, for example, this will be inside the bundle.
+This is simply `QCoreApplication::applicationDirPath`.
+2. `PV_APPLICATION_NAME`: This is set to the name of the Qt application as specified during application initialization.
+This is same as `QCoreApplication::applicationName`.

 ## Support for 19-node tri-quadratic pyramid cells

-ParaView now incorporates the VTK implementation of the 19-node-pyramid (`vtkTriQuadraticPyramid`).
+ParaView now supports a 19-node-pyramid (`vtkTriQuadraticPyramid`) element.
 This new cell type is included as an option in the **UnstructuredCellTypes** source.

 # Rendering enhancements